tytusd/cake-lessphp/README.md

 CakePlugin::load('CakeLess');
 ```

-It doesn't need if you are already has this line:
+It doesn't need if you already have this line:

 ```php
 CakePlugin::loadAll();